daviddarkins-accenture/lotr/docs/medium_article_1.md

 }
 ```

 This is messy, real-world data.
 Nulls everywhere.
 Inconsistent formatting.
 No pagination standards.
-Perfect for testing what Data Cloud can actually handle.
+Perfect for testing what Data 360 can actually handle.

 ## What Data 360 Gives You